potoshk/potos-docs/docs/developer/committee.md

 6. `ProposalManager` collects the voting results of the proposal and calls the `Committee` interface to confirm whether the proposal threshold is reached.
 7. `Committee` returns the confirmation result.
 8. `CommitteeManager` confirms the status of the proposal, and after reaching an executable state, initiates a call to `SystemConfigPrecompiled` or `ConsensusPrecompiled`.
-9. The system precompiled contract will first confirm whether the caller of the call starts with /sys/, and if confirmed, execute.
+9. The system precompiled contract will first confirm whether the caller's address starts with /sys/, and if confirmed, execute.
 (CommitteeManager is a contract built into the chain and has a fixed address /sys/10001)

 ![](../_static/developer/bcos-auth.png)